(photo by Wolfgang Wander, via Wikimedia Commons)

 Square 3: South Seattle/Mercer Island (Seward Park and Pioneer Park)

-Square 4: Northwest Seattle (Discovery Park) coming summer 2023!
+Square 4: Northwest Seattle (Discovery Park) coming spring 2023!

 Square 5: West Seattle (Schmitz Park, Lincoln Park, and Westcrest Park)

-We will be adding sites in Renton and Burien by 2024.
+We will be adding sites in Renton and Burien in 2024.

 How the data will be used

 Audubon’s Birds and Climate Change Report predicts that more than 300 North American bird species will lose more than 50 percent of their current climatic range by 2080.
 For example, the beautiful Mountain Bluebird is climate-threatened because in the vast majority of its summer range, the climate conditions that this bird needs—temperature, amount of rainfall, and other environmental factors—will shift northward and eastward.
 This bird may be able to move into new areas over time, or it may struggle to adapt.

 To test the report’s predictions, National Audubon has developed Climate Watch, which aims to document species’ responses to climate change and test Audubon’s climate models by having volunteers in the field look for birds where Audubon’s climate models predict they will be in the 2020s.
 This information helps Audubon target our conservation work to protect birds.